The History of the Giles Family

 left behind

-In later years, Mary emigrated to the United States, where she married a gentleman by the surname of English, and together they raised a family there.
+In later years, Mollie emigrated to the United States, where she married a gentleman by the surname of English, and together they raised a family there.
+The Munster Express of June 25th 1954 recorded a visit of Mollie back to Ireland from the States (p.12):

-It is known that Mary has at least one granddaughter called Patricia MacLeod, but her whereabouts are as yet unknown.
+It is known that Mollie has at least one granddaughter called Patricia MacLeod, but her whereabouts are currently unknown.

 MYSTERY NEWSPAPER ARTICLE: